This is a look many are reaching for right now.

 Painting brick is always controversial.
 I’ve recommended Romabio a bunch of times to homeowners on the Garden Web and there’s usually someone who chimes in with a plea to not paint the brick.

 My design advice will always be if the brick is an unfortunate color – or a mix of unfortunate colors – then paint it.
 It makes no sense for a homeowner to live with brick that isn’t pretty.
 Life is too short.
 Especially when there are really good solutions to change it, like Romabio.

-If you’re brick is pretty, like a classic red brick, then there are other things we can do to make it feel fresh.
+If your brick is pretty, like a classic red brick, then there are other things we can do to make it feel fresh.